stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation_claim.html.markdown

 `template` take the following arguments:

-* `allocation_class` - (Required) A IP allocation class to allocate IP from.
+* `allocation_class` - (Required) An IP allocation class to allocate IP address from.
 Supported values are stackpath-edge/private and stackpath-edge/unicast.
-* `ip_family` - (Required) A IP Family of the IPs being allocated.
-One of the IPv4 or IPv6 can be provided.
+* `ip_family` - (Required) An IP Family of the IPs being allocated.
+One of IPv4 or IPv6 can be provided.
-* `prefix_length` - (Required) A Prefix length of IP allocation.
+* `prefix_length` - (Required) A prefix length of IP allocation.
 Currently only 32 and 128
 prefix length values are supported for IPv4 and IPv6 respectively.
-* `reclaim_policy` - (Required) A reclaim policy to be used for IP allocation. only RETAIN action is supported in reclaim policy specified in allocation resources being created from API.
+* `reclaim_policy` - (Required) A reclaim policy to be used for IP allocation.
+Only RETAIN action is supported in reclaim policy specified in allocation resources being created from API.
-* `selectors` - (Required) A edge location selector that the network allocation applies to.
+* `selectors` - (Required) An edge location selector that the network allocation applies to.
 See [Selectors](#selectors) below for details.

 ### Selectors

-`selectors` take the following arguments:
+`selectors` values take the following arguments:

 * `key` - (Required) The name of the data that a selector is based on.
 * `operator` - (Required) A logical operator to apply to a selector.
 Only the "in" operator is supported.